 So where does that leave you?
 Can you see how you can compete with even the big brands?
 And if you are a product based seller, you need buyable pins TODAY!
 This allows all those women with cash to spend to buy your product right on Pinterest.
 Can you afford NOT to be on Pinterest is the real question?

-That’s fine if you’re just pinning recipes or maybe planning your next DIY project.
-But if you’re serious about making your business shine on Pinterest, please take a look at these 9 very common mistakes I see being made all the time.
-And the good news is, these 9 mistakes that you could be making, are EASY to fix.
+That’s fine if you’re just pinning recipes or may be planning your next DIY project.
+But if you’re serious about marketing your business on Pinterest, please take a look at these 9 very common mistakes.
+The good news is, these 9 mistakes that you could be making in your Pinterest marketing, are EASY to fix.

 #1 – No Pin It Button or Social Share Button